-6. Demonstrate full technical functions of prescription processing

-- □ Student accurately reads, evaluates and assesses six (6) consecutive prescriptions for appropriate drug, dose, frequency, route of administration - □ Student reviews at least six (6) patient profiles for drug duplication, contraindications, drug interactions, drug allergies and proposes potential resolutions for any issues - □ Student assesses the urgency and risk associated with any drug-related problems - □ Student describes the process at the site for documenting the intervention and resolution of issues related to drug duplication, contraindication, drug interactions, and drug allergies - □ Student communicates with another healthcare provider to resolve medication related issue

-7. Accurately and safely compound prescription medication

-- □ Student extemporaneously compounds three medications (oral, topical, rectal, ophthalmic or parenteral preparation) pursuant to a prescription or mock prescription - □ Student documents the compound's ingredients and shows correct calculations - □ Student determines the appropriate storage of compounded medications before and after dispensing

-8. Obtain accurate and comprehensive medication histories based on patient interviews and use the information to identify drug-related problems

-- Interview at least three (3) patients to obtain an accurate and comprehensive medication history (including allergies and reactions, prescription medications, over-the-counter medications, herbals/natural products, dates of therapy, etc.) - □ Evaluate the collected patient information to determine the presence of a disease, medical condition, or drug-related problem(s), and assess the need for treatment and/or referral

-9. Provide effective medication information to patients regarding prescription and non-prescription therapies

-- a.
-Student utilizes the PAR (prepare, assess, respond) technique to counsel at least three (3) patients on either prescription and or non-prescription medications - b.
-Student recommends or selects nonprescription products appropriate for a given patient's symptoms or nutritional needs with consideration of potential adverse effects, appropriate dose and duration of use, potential drug-disease state or drug-drug interactions/contraindications and need for physician referral

-ASSIGNMENT: Student answers the following question: A mother comes into your retail pharmacy looking for something for her 4 year old who hurt her arm.
+6. Demor nstrate full technical functions of prescription processing Student accurately reads, evaluates and assesses six (6) consecutive prescriptions for appropriate drug, dose, frequency, route of administration Student reviews at least six (6) patient profiles for drug duplication, contraindications, drug interactions, drug allergies and proposes potential resolutions for any issues Student assesses the urgency and risk associated with any drug-related problems Student describes the process at the site for documenting the intervention and resolution of issues related to drug duplication, contraindication, drug interactions, and drug allergies Student communicates with another healthcare provider to resolve medication related issue 7.
+Accurately and safely compound prescription medication Student extemporaneously compounds three medications (oral, topical, rectal, ophthalmic or parenteral preparation) pursuant to a prescription or mock prescription Student documents the compound's ingredients and shows correct calculations Student determines the appropriate storage of compounded medications before and after dispensing 8. accurate and comprehensive medication histories based on patient interviews and use the ation to identify drug-related problems Interview at least three (3) patients to obtain an accurate and comprehensive medication history (including allergies and reactions, prescription medications, over-the-counter medications, herbals/natural products, dates of therapy, etc.) Evaluate the collected patient information to determine the presence of a disease, medical condition, or drug-related problem(s), and assess the need for treatment and/or referral 9.
+Provide effective medication information to patients regarding prescription and non-prescription therapies a.
+Student utilizes the PAR (prepare, assess, respond) technique to counsel at least three (3) patients on either prescription and or non-prescription medications b.
+Student recommends or selects nonprescription products appropriate for a given patient's symptoms or nutritional needs with consideration of potential adverse effects, appropriate dose and duration of use, potential drug-disease state or drug-drug interactions/contraindications and need for physician referral loc be SSIGNMENT: Student answers the following question: A mother comes into your retail pharmacy sking for something for her 4-year-old who hurt her arm.
 She weighs 39.6 lb.
-She has used Tylenol before and has responded well to it.
-Please recommend a dose for Tylenol suspension in mg and mL for her including directions (route, frequency, etc).

-10. Accurately complete basic physical assessments and counsel patients on the results

-- Student manually assesses the pulse and respiratory rate, blood pressure and/or blood glucose of five (5) patients - □ Student explains the results of the assessment to each of the five patients - 11.
-Describe the role of other healthcare providers in the provision of comprehensive patient care and discuss the role of the pharmacist within an interdisciplinary healthcare team - Student participates in interdisciplinary care by observing at least one other healthcare provider (nurse, physician, physician assistant, nurse practitioner, dietician, social worker, etc.) interacting with the patient and medical team - □ Student discusses the role of the health care provider observed with preceptor
+She has used Tylenol fore and has responded well to it.
+Please recommend a dose for Tylenol suspension in mg and mL for including directions (route, frequency, etc).
+10. Accura tely complete basic physical assessments and counsel patients on the results Student manually assesses the pulse and respiratory rate, blood pressure and/or blood glucose of five (5) patients Student explains the results of the assessment to each of the five patients

-P5 Students Intermediate Practice Experience

-PHAR 591 and PHAR 592